 propaganda regarding "family planning," which teaches prospective parents how to

+limit the size of their family and how to space the children conveniently apart.
 The Rebbe emphasizes the value of every single Jewish child, even if it is the

 tenth, or the eleventh, the twelfth, or the fifteenth!
 Every Jewish child has tremendous